NaturalHPC/cerulean/docs/tutorial.rst

 Submitting jobs
 ===============

-On High-Performance Computing machines, you don't run commands directly.
+On High Performance Computing machines, you don't run commands directly.
 Instead, you submit batch jobs to a scheduler, which will place them in a queue, and run them when everyone else in line before you is done.
 The most popular scheduler at the moment seems to be Slurm, but Cerulean also supports